Penguin0007/PESCAL/README.md

 ```
 The code will generate all the plots in Figure 5 and Figure 6.

 We use a computing cluster that has Sky Lake CPUs @ 2.60GHz, 24 processor cores, 96 GB of RAM, and 100 Gbps Infiniband interconnects.
-Runtime for PESCAL and CAL both take around 5 minutes for simulation; and around 1.5 hours for real data experiment, for 10000 steps of training of each seed.
+Runtime for PESCAL and CAL both take around 5 minutes for simulation; and around 1.5 hours for real data experiment, for 10000 steps of training in each seed.